 In the meantime, we will continue to progress planned safety improvements to SH1 between Levin and the Manawatū River.
 The current proposed safety improvements for this section of SH1 include realignment of SH1 at Waitārere Curves and provision of north bound passing lanes to the north and south of the Waitārere Curves.
 We have committed to discussing and co-designing these proposals with the local community and iwi.

 In addition, the Safe Roads Alliance will be investigating what improvements can be undertaken to the southern section of SH57 between Heatherlea East Road and SH1.
 These may include safety barriers, rumble strips, wider centre lines and wider shoulders.
 We will discuss any planned improvements with the community.

-We have written to previously contacted property owners to update them on the O2NL project, and will provide a further update on the re-evaluation of the project within the next two months.
+We have written to previously contacted property owners to update them on the project re-evaluation and will update everyone again as soon as we have more information.